Um guia completo do acabamento superficial do PCB OSP

 - After the coating is applied, the PCB is dried and cured in a controlled environment to remove any remaining moisture and to ensure proper adhesion of the OSP layer.

 - Once the coating is applied, the PCB is inspected for any defects or irregularities.
-The OSP-coated circuit boards are then subjected to various PCB tests to ensure their quality, reliability, and performance.
+The OSP-coated circuit boards are then subjected to various Ensaios de PCB to ensure their quality, reliability, and performance.

 OSP Problems after Soldering

 Here are some suggestions that can be used in open nitrogen conditions for secondary reflow to achieve good welding results.
 The color of OSP boards can be affected during the soldering process, so certain measures need to be taken regarding preservative thickness, soldering duration, etching quantity, etc. There are two factors that can affect OSP PCBA board performance after soldering, which are listed below.